April 8, 2011

 Let me combine a couple of metaphors now.
 I had friend who suffered a serious stroke.
 He lost the use of his left arm and left leg.
 Over time, with daily effort, he regained some use.
 But never did he return to one hundred percent.
 Can you picture yourself as one of the limbs that refuses to cooperate and act in harmony with the desires of your will?
 Your physical brain has suffered an injury, and now your limbs fail to act properly and respond promptly to commands.
 In the same way, some Christians are like limbs in the Body of Christ that do not respond to the Head, Jesus Christ, who gives us spiritual gifts and commands us to follow His directions to use them.

 Diligence.
-As I mentioned above with a hyperlink (just click on it), you can see how God expects us to be ready, willing, and determined to use our gifts, without ceasing, and without giving up.
+As I mentioned above, you can see how God expects us to be ready, willing, and determined to use our gifts, without ceasing, and without giving up.
 We saw that “diligence” means we use our gifts with eagerness, we make every effort, and we consistently help others.

 So we learn that we must not be lagging behind in diligence today.